aiiddqd/bsp/README.md

-# betterstack-logs-press
+# BetterStack Logs for WordPress and WooCommerce

-Better Stack lets you see inside WordPress, debug any issue, and resolve any incident.
+Better Stack lets you see inside any stack, debug any issue, and resolve any incident.